Recoskie/JDasm/docs/Basics.md

 <br />

 The space bar is 20 hex.
-Without space as a code there is no space between words in documents.
-Also 30 hex to 39 hex are your 0 to 9 numbers.
-Smalls, and capitals ascend from 40, and 60 hex.
+Without space as a code, there is no space between words in documents.
+Also, 30 hex to 39 hex is your 0 to 9 numbers.
+Smalls and capitals ascend from 40 and 60 hex.

 <br />

 When dividing a binary number by any base 2 to 36.
-Any remainder that is less than 10 is added to 30 hex.
-Which creates numbers 0 to 9 per place value.
+Any remainder that is less than 10 is added to 30 hex, which creates numbers 0 to 9 per place value.

 <br />

-When remainders are higher than 10 we subtract 10, and add the extra to 60 hex for the alphabet.
-Which creates numbers A to Z per place value.
+When remainders are higher than 10 we subtract 10 and add the extra to 60 hex for the alphabet, which creates numbers A to Z per place value.

 <br />